 Bryan, C.J. & Hershfield, H.E.
 (2012).
 You owe it to yourself: Boosting retirement saving with a responsibility-based appeal.
 Journal of Experimental Psychology: General, 141(3), 429-432.

-Hershfield, H.E., Brown, C.B., & Kray, L.J. (in press).
+Hershfield, H.E., Brown, C.B., & Kray, L.J.
+(2013).
 Any second could be the second: How thinking about what might have been affects the emergence of meaning and commitment across the life span.
 In Routledge, C. & Hicks, J. (eds).
 The Experience of Meaning in Life: Classical Perspectives, Emerging Themes, and Controversies.